When I Was Your Man: Development and synopsis

-The music video of the song was directed by Cameron Duddy and Mars, and was released February 5, 2013.
+The music video for the song was directed by Cameron Duddy and Mars, and was released February 5, 2013.
 The video portrays the taping of a TV special, in which Mars is playing a lonely balladeer on the ivories while sitting in front of a piano with sunglasses donned and a half-full glass of whiskey atop his instrument, wearing a suit with a carnation boutonnière, while he keeps reminding himself of what he could have done to keep his lover.
 The video is based on 70's vibe and retro effects.
-The set and the idea of the video is similar to one used for "Love in the Key of C", a 1997 Belinda Carlisle minor hit.
+The set and the idea of the video is similar to the one used for Belinda Carlisle's "Love in the Key of C" (1997).

 Reception

 Rolling Stone, called the video "powerful" and a found "the final crescendo reaching a breaking point of true sorrow".
 Chris Payne, from Billboard called the music video "somber".
 Nicole Sia of Spin praised "the song's visual".
 According to Lansky of Idolator, "the clip, which is basically just Mars...sitting and singing at the piano...works".
 He continued, "While he certainly could have gone for something a little more high-concept, the clip's elegant framing just draws attention to...the song".